 infusing humor + not taking myself too seriously

 I’ve always been the one who tries to lighten the room in a serious situation.
 There are obviously times when jokes are inappropriate, but in your business, there's plenty of room for some humor.
 So lighten up a little, k?
 Lately, I’ve been trying to infuse some light-hearted elements to my marketing, writing, and even my products themselves.
 Learning design or marketing doesn’t have to be stuffy, right?
 Dare I say, it can be fun!

 Finally, to quote Indigo Montoya – let me sum up.
 Automation isn’t a bad thing.
 Too much automation that turns your business into a robot and leaves the customer asking helloooo, anyone there, is a bad thing.
 There’s a balance, but it takes some tweaking, maybe a little extra time, and maybe a little less looking at what everyone else is doing.

 So that thing about humor.
 Let’s lighten this post up a bit, yes?!

-I’ve got my online course, The InDesign Field Guide, opening up again in about 2 weeks (Tuesday, May 9, 2017, to be exact), and I had WAY too much fun putting together this little video to show you why InDesign is the better choice when going head to head with the used-for-far-too-many-things-than-it-was-built-for Photoshop.
+As an example, I’ve been working on some ways to bring more human elements to my online course, The InDesign Field Guide.
+I had WAY too much fun putting together this little video to show why InDesign is the better choice when going head to head with the used-for-far-too-many-things-than-it-was-built-for Photoshop.
 It's a little design challenge of sorts — real-time, human style.
 I can’t give it all away, but I can say my dog and my toddler make an appearance, as well as some surprising statistics and can’t-not-dance music.
+And spoiler: there’s gonna be some dead air to fill.
 I’ve said too much.

 What ways are you noticing businesses becoming too automated?
 How are you finding the balance between streamlined systems and robotic practices?